wilkens-teaching/info4940-s24/setup/README.md

   * From now on, **always and only** run `conda` (to install/update packages) and JupyterLab (to use your python environment) from the command line.
 Always first activate the `3350` virtual environment, like so:

 ```
-conda activate 3350
+conda activate 4940
 jupyter lab
 ```

-* If you need to update your install during the semester (unlikely, but not impossible), first re-pull the package list from GitHub, then:
+* If you need to update your install during the semester, first re-pull the package list from GitHub, then:

 ```
 conda update conda
-conda activate 3350
+conda activate 4940
-conda update --file info-3350-packages.txt
+conda update --file info-4940-packages.txt
 ```

-If we add any packages to the list (possible during the second half of the semester), you'd also need to run `conda install --file info-3350-packages.txt` as a final step to install those newly added packages.
+If we add any packages to the list, you'd also need to run `conda install --file info-4940-packages.txt` as a final step to install those newly added packages.

 ## The filesystem

-Lectures, problem sets, projects, and other course material will be distributed as Jupyter notebook files.
+Course material will be distributed as Jupyter notebook files.
 These files, if you ever have occasion to inspect them in a text editor, are just JSON documents.
 In the same way that raw HTML files look like plain text with a lot of angle brackets and so on, but become rendered web pages when displayed in a browser, so too are Jupyter notebooks only really useful when rendered (unless you're a developer of the underlying system).

 You need to be able to *find* your Jupyter notebook files and *open* them in a running instance of JupyterLab. **Make sure you understand where these files live on your computer.** You'll need to open them via JupyterLab's built-in file browser.
-You'll also need to access them via your OS and/or browser's file picker in order to upload them to CMS for grading.
+You may also need to access them via your OS and/or browser's file picker in order to upload them for grading, etc.